 Hydroponic Basil Nutrient Requirements

-Typically a good high nitrogen nutrient solution is all you need to grow some herb, but basil requires a little more magnesium and calcium.
+Typically a good vegetative nutrient solution is all you need to grow most herbs, but basil requires a little more magnesium and calcium.
 When growing hydroponic basil I would recommend adding some Cal-Mag to your nutrient regimen.

 When it comes time to harvest your basil you can harvest the whole plant of just the leaves.
 I prefer to harvest just the leaves if I have an immediate need and the whole plant when I want to keep it fresh until it’s used.

 *Tip– Storing basil below 55 degrees will cause it to blacken and decay quickly.
 Storing basil in a vented bag at around 60 degrees will increase its shelf life to 10-12 days.

 I hope you have found this article helpful; if so take a second to show us some social media sharing love!
 I’ve also put together a pretty nifty infographic to check out below.